jenssss/datacamp-certification/README.md

 # BMW sale price project

 The report is in `bmw_analysis.pdf`.
 The main source file is the notebook `bmw_analysis.ipynb`.
-Functions for creating diagrams are contained in the `draw_diagrams.py` file.
-This file should be in the same directory as the notebook file when it is run.
+A number of supporting python files are needed to run the notebook.

 ## Prerequisites